klesteb/XAS-Spooler/README.md

 as Unix like environments without a code rewrite.
 This allows you to write your code once and run it wherever.

-This code is based on a production system that has been running for over 10 years.
-It incorporates the accumulated knowledge of running a distributed system, written in Perl5.

 Installation of this system is fairly straight forward.
-You can install it in the usual Perl fashion or there are build scripts for creating Debian and RedHat install packages.
+You can install it in the usual Perl fashion or there are build scripts for creating Debian and RHEL install packages.
 Please see the included README for details.

+This package provides the modules and procedures to provide a spooler.
+The spooler scan directories in $XAS_SPOOL and processes any files found there.
+These files are converted to messages and sent to queues on the Message Queue Server.
+Once queued, the collector can process them and store them into the appropriate datastore.

 Extended documentation is available at: http://scm.kesteb.us/trac